ejmahler/RustFFT/README.md

 fft.process(&mut buffer);
 ```

-## Supported Rust Version

-RustFFT requires rustc 1.37 or newer.
-Minor releases of RustFFT may upgrade the MSRV(minimum supported Rust version) to a newer version of rustc.
-However, if we need to increase the MSRV, the new Rust version must have been released at least six months ago.
+## SIMD acceleration
+### x86_64
+RustFFT supports the AVX instruction set for increased performance.
+No special code is needed to activate AVX: Simply plan a FFT using the FftPlanner on a machine that supports the `avx` and `fma` CPU features, and RustFFT will automatically switch to faster AVX-accelerated algorithms.

+For machines that do not have AVX, RustFFT also supports the SSE4.1 instruction set.
+As for AVX, this is enabled automatically when using the FftPlanner.
+If both AVX and SSE4.1 support are enabled, the planner will automatically choose the fastest available instruction set.

+### AArch64
+RustFFT optionally supports the NEON instruction set in 64-bit Arm, AArch64.
+This optional feature requires a newer rustc version: Rustc 1.61.
+See [Features](#features) for more details.

-## Features
+## Cargo Features
+### x86_64
 The features `avx` and `sse` are enabled by default.
 On x86_64, these features enable compilation of the AVX and SSE accelerated code.

 Disabling them reduces compile time and binary size.

-On other platform than x86_64, these features do nothing and RustFFT will behave like they are not set.
+On other platforms than x86_64, these features do nothing and RustFFT will behave like they are not set.

+### AArch64
 On AArch64, the `neon` feature enables compilation of Neon-accelerated code.
 This requires rustc 1.61 or newer, and is enabled by default.
 If this feature is disabled, rustc 1.37 or newer is required.

+On other platforms than AArch64, this feature does nothing and RustFFT will behave like it is not set.

 ## Stability/Future Breaking Changes

-Version 5.0 contains several breaking API changes.
+Version 5.0 contains several breaking API changes. heck out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.
 In the interest of stability, we're committing to making no more breaking changes for 3 years, aka until 2024.

 This policy has one exception: We currently re-export pre-1.0 versions of the [num-complex](https://crates.io/crates/num-complex) and [num-traits](https://crates.io/crates/num-traits) crates.
-If those crates release new major versions, we will upgrade as soon as possible, which will require a major version change of our own.
-If this happens, the version increase of num-complex/num-traits will be the only breaking change.
+In the interest of avoiding version fragmentation, we will keep up with these crates even if it requires major version bumps.
+When those crates release new major versions, we will upgrade as soon as possible, which will require a major version change of our own.
+In this situations, the version increase of num-complex/num-traits will be the only breaking change in the release.

+### Supported Rust Version

+RustFFT requires rustc 1.37 or newer.
+Minor releases of RustFFT may upgrade the MSRV(minimum supported Rust version) to a newer version of rustc.
+However, if we need to increase the MSRV, the new Rust version must have been released at least six months ago.

 ## License